 Gregory Crewdson is an American photographer, professor of photography at Yale School of Art, and a huge inspiration for Gabriel Gonzalez to continue with the art.

 “His works can transport you to a different realm and gives me this eerie sense of serenity that I don’t really experience with other photographers.
-It’s not to say other photographers are bad but I just really admire Crewdson,” said Gonzalez.
+It’s not to say other photographers are bad but I just really admire Crewdson,” Gonzalez said.

 When the COVID-19 pandemic’s first wave hit, Gonzalez explained that, as an artist, he found it to be discouraging due to lack of resources and subject matter.
 However, since then he has found a way to create while restricted.